kumrajbiz/WatherMapMicroserviceReacttV2/README.md

 1. create docker based local network
 2. Running images with name and network option

+## Kubernetes integration
+complete project has been integrated with kubernetes to automate the deployment, scaling, and management of containerized applications for running distributed systems also to deploying and managing applications in production environments.

+Installation and setup of a Kubernetes cluster Deploying containerized applications using Kubernetes manifests Monitoring and logging of Kubernetes clusters Extending Kubernetes dashboard with minikube Integration with other tools and platforms in the Kubernetes ecosystem

 ### also

 You can run the application locally using Docker Compose by running the ```s3/weathermap_dc_v3.yaml``` file with docker-compose file name up -d  in the root directory of the repository